Reconciliation at Calvary

 Members include:

-Mark Green, National Director of Mission (Executive Sponsor)
+- Mark Green, Chief Mission and Public Affairs Officer (Executive Sponsor)

-Rachel Morrison, Executive Assistant to the National Chief Executive Officer (Secretariat)
+- Nada Macias, Executive Assistant to the Chief Mission and Public Affairs Officer (Secretariat)

 Partnerships and initiatives